 The first settlers at the English settlement in Jamestown, Virginia hoped to forge new lives away from England―but life in the early 1600s at Jamestown consisted mainly of danger, hardship, disease and death.

 All of the early settlers in 1607 were men and boys, including laborers, carpenters, bricklayers, a blacksmith, a barber, a tailor, a mason and a preacher.
-Within weeks, they built a basic fortification to protect themselves against attacks from local Powhatan Indians.
+Within weeks, they built a basic fortification to protect themselves against attacks from the local Powhatan tribe.
 The Powhatan’s reception of the settlers was mixed―some welcomed them, while others assaulted them.

 “Since there were often several different tribes in a given area, it was not strange for different native groups to view the Europeans as potential allies against enemies,” says Stephen Leccese, a historian and Ph.D. candidate at Fordham University.
 “Great diversity among native groups meant that rarely was there widespread cooperation against European settlements.